ibbygill/2420-Assignment-1/README.md

 # 2420-Assignment-1
 #### Quick Tutorial of Creating a Remote Server using DigitalOcean

 Welcome to this full tutorial on setting up a remote Arch Linux server using [DigitalOcean](https://www.digitalocean.com/).
 This guide will walk you through generating SSH Keys, adding a custom Arch Linux image, and creating a DigitalOcean Droplet running Arch Linux.
 By the end you'll be able to have a functional running server, and understand concepts that make it secure and efficient.
+Also includes installing DOCTL and installing a droplet only using the command line, **BEWARE** *its hard*

 ____________________________